ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 * You can solve your problem with ordinary programming or a simple heuristic methods.
 * You want a solution that will never need to be updated.
 The predictions made by machine learning models decay overtime, so if you are not ready to update data and retrain models frequently, you may have to consider non machine learning techniques.

-Machine learning keeps transforming things that people never thought and with its vibrant online community, we will will keep to be surprised but in the meantime, it's a safe belt to use it in problems in which the solution can be in your favor because machine learning systems are hard to maintain.
+Machine learning keeps transforming things that people never thought and with its vibrant online community, we will keep to be surprised but in the meantime, it's a safe belt to use it in problems in which the solution can be in your favor because machine learning systems are hard to maintain.

 We talked about when you should use machine learning and when you should not, but also, there are other areas where machine learning is being heavily used but with extra care and human in the loop.
-Example of such critical areas include medicine, self driving cars, etc...In some of those areas like self driving cars(or driver assistants), machine learning is surely a big factor but also because the cost of error made by the model can be very high, human assistance becomes important.
+Example of such critical areas include medicine, self driving cars, etc...In some of those areas like self-driving cars(or driver assistants), machine learning is surely a big factor but also because the cost of error made by the model can be very high, human assistance becomes important.

 ## Types of Machine Learning Systems